Project Gaia

 Awebarre refugee camp is situated next to a small town in the middle of the Ethiopian countryside, seven kilometers from the Somali border.
 As a relatively new camp of about 2 years, it is laid out with wide streets and regular family compounds.
 This image shows the desert landscape of rural Ethiopia and the unavailability of biofuel.

-Project Gaia is a U.S.-based non-governmental, non-profit organization engaged in developing alcohol-based fuel markets for household use in Ethiopia and other developing countries.
+Project Gaia is a US-based non-governmental, non-profit organization engaged in developing alcohol-based fuel markets for household use in Ethiopia and other developing countries.
 The organization identifies alcohol fuels as a potential alternative to traditional cooking methods, which they suggest may contribute to fuel shortages, environmental issues, and public health concerns in these regions.
 Focusing on impoverished and marginalized communities, Project Gaia is active in Ethiopia, Nigeria, Brazil, Haiti, and Madagascar.
 The organization is also planning to expand its projects to additional countries.

 Current cooking methods in energy poor communities: the problem

 Biomass fuels and associated risks

 A small boy sits by his mother's traditional wood fuel stove.
 Because of the inefficient heat production of wood-fired stoves such as this one, women cook indoors for hours each day in poorly ventilated dwellings.

 More than 3 billion people cook with wood fire worldwide.
 Approximately 60% of African families cook with traditional biomass, a percentage that increases to 90% for Sub-Saharan Africa.
 Smoke and gaseous emissions pour out of burning wood, animal dung, or crop residues, leading to lung disease and respiratory illnesses in women and children.
 Traditional biomass fuels release emissions that contain pollutants dangerous to health, such as small particles, carbon monoxide (CO), nitrogen dioxide, butadiene, formaldehyde, and carcinogens such as benzopyrene and benzene.
 The World Health Organization estimates that more than 4 million people die each year from household air pollution generated by cooking with solid fuels in poorly ventilated spaces.
 500,000 of these deaths are from childhood pneumonia.
 Indoor air pollution is especially deadly for children; it is responsible for nearly 50% of pneumonia deaths in children under the age of five.